 Investing in the Future

 Over the years SRS has continuously invested in product research and development, plant, and equipment.
 Being privately held, the company has maintained the flexibility to invest where it sees opportunity, allowing good ideas the time needed to come to fruition.
-The approach has working remarkably well.
+The approach has worked remarkably well.
 SRS has enjoyed steady financial growth and an unbroken record of profitability, with more than 90% of its ownership held by current employees.

 SRS delivers test solutions to academic, government and corporate users worldwide.
 We also license our technology to other test and measurement companies, accelerating their pathway into challenging new markets.
 Recently, SRS and NASA worked together to adapt the SRS RGA100 quadrupole mass spectrometer for operation in the vacuum of space.
 The instrument, being unwrapped here by astronaut Kate Rubins, was held at the end of the ISS robot arm.
 By moving the device around suspect areas outside of the Space Station, NASA was able identify the source of ammonia leaks from heat exchangers.